Samanea New York

 The mall opened in 1997, under the management of Simon Property Group.
 With the 2009 closures of Fortunoff, Steve & Barry's, and Circuit City, three large anchor stores had become vacant.
-The drop of foot traffic by the loss of the anchors has caused other stores – the three aforementioned sub-anchor chains, plus Saks Off 5th, & Forever 21 – and the entire food court – including McDonald's, Starbucks, and Ranch 1 – to pull out from the mall.
-Simon Property Group and unnamed co-owners of the Mall at the Source defaulted on a $124 million balloon interest-only mortgage in March 2009.
+The drop of foot traffic by the loss of the anchors caused other stores – the three aforementioned sub-anchor chains, plus Saks Off 5th, and Forever 21 – and the entire food court, including McDonald's, Starbucks, and Ranch 1 – to leave the mall.

+Simon Property Group and unnamed co-owners of the Mall at the Source defaulted on a $124 million interest-only balloon payment mortgage in March 2009.
 It was purchased by a European pension fund in August 2012 and auctioned.
-In November 2016, it was announced that the Mall at the Source would be sold and could be demolished to make way for a new mixed use development.
+In November 2016, it was announced that the Mall at the Source would be sold and could be demolished to make way for a new mixed-use development.

 In May 2017, Lesso Mall Development Long Island Inc. – a subsidiary of the Hong Kong-listed LESSO Group – purchased the mall for $92 million.
 On October 21, 2017, it was announced that the Mall at the Source would be redeveloped into a decoration hub for Lesso Home, which was originally scheduled to open in the fall of 2018, but has been delayed.
-A few retailers, The Cheesecake Factory, Dave & Buster's, and a Fortunoff outdoor furniture and jewelry store remain open during renovations.
+A few retailers, The Cheesecake Factory, Dave & Buster's, and a Fortunoff outdoor furniture and jewelry store have remained open during renovations.

 History

 Proposal and construction (1964–1997)

 Roosevelt Raceway bought the property when it expanded the harness-racing track in the 1940s for additional parking.
 In the early 1960s, Ohrbach's constructed a department store on leased land at north-east corner of the raceway's property.
-Fortunoff built its store several years later in 1964, as they followed their customers east from the original Fortunoff location in Brooklyn.
+Fortunoff built its store several years later in 1964, as Fortunoff followed its customers east from the original Fortunoff location in Brooklyn.
 Alan Fortunoff bought the entire property north of the current boundary of Transverse Drive from Roosevelt Raceway in the early 1980s.

 In the late 1980s, Alan Fortunoff planned to construct the Long Island Galleria shopping mall, one comparable to the size of the massive Roosevelt Field Mall a few miles away but with different stores.
 It was to be built by the Westfield Group and include Neiman Marcus and Nordstrom as anchor stores.
 Community pressure over congestion concerns forced Fortunoff to scale back the size and scope of the mall.
-Roughly half of the property was sold to Price Club (now Costco), which developed their portion to include a Kmart (now Walmart).
+Roughly half of the property was sold to Price Club (now Costco), which developed its portion to include a Kmart (now Walmart).
 The mall was instead built by Simon Property Group, and they continued to manage and co-own the mall until August 2012.